DataBiosphere/data-store-cli/docs/tutorials/OpenAPIExamples.rst

 ``get_file``
 ------------

 Retrieves file metadata given a UUID, optionally a version.
-(To download a file, use the ``hca download`` command.)
+(To download a file, use the ``dbio download`` command.)

 Example call to ``get_file()``: